Timothy Dalton

 Timothy Dalton in the mini-series 'Jane Eyre'

-The eighties were very productive for the actor, who created nearly twenty memorable lead and supporting roles.
+The eighties proved incredibly prolific for Dalton, who delivered nearly twenty memorable performances in both leading and supporting roles.
 These include Boy Capel in "Chanel Solitaire" in 1981, Colonel Francis Burke in "The Master of Ballantrae" in 1984, Mark Antony in "Antony and Cleopatra," Dr. Thomas Rock in "The Doctor and the Devils" in 1985, Edmond Junot in "Sins" in 1986, and Perry Kilkullen in "Mistral's Daughter."

 Timothy Dalton in 'Antony and Cleopatra' and 'Flash Gordon'